cat-training-2020/cat-training-2020.github.io/content.md

 - Multiple branches in a single repository
 - Let you work without interfering with others
 - Eventually combined or "merged"
-- The default branch is called "master"
+- The default branch is called "main"

 ## Overview